Administration of the Patrimony of the Apostolic See: History

 The apostolic constitution Praedicate evangelium, which takes effect in June 2022, identifies the head of APSA as a president without any requirement as to clerical status.
-The current president is a bishop who has not been given the personal title of archbishop, which was previously the custom for both the president and, as recently as 2002, the secretary of the agency.
+When it took effect, the president was a bishop who was not given the personal title of archbishop, which was previously the custom for both the president and, as recently as 2002, the secretary of the agency.
 Since 2011, the secretary has been a priest, not a bishop.